All docs

 4vpy_bank_allocatorAssign functions/data to ROM banks

-5vpy_codegenAST → MC6809 assembly (with tree shaking)
+5vpy_codegenAST → assembly (with tree shaking, per target)

-6vpy_assemblerMC6809 assembly → machine code (two-pass)
+6vpy_assemblerAssembly → machine code (two-pass)

 7vpy_linkerSymbol resolution, inter-bank references

-8vpy_binary_writerEmit final .bin ROM image
+8vpy_binary_writerEmit final .bin / ELF ROM image

 9vpy_debug_genGenerate .pdb debug symbol file

-Multibank ROMs
+Multibank ROMs (vectrex target)

-META ROM_TOTAL_SIZE = 65536 # pick your target (see table below)
+META ROM_TOTAL_SIZE = 65536 # pick your target size (see table)

 META ROM_BANK_SIZE = 16384 # always 16 KB per bank